jxmot/some-docker-thing/README.md

 * Sensor rule data structure(s) - initially filled with "canned" rules for testing, removed later.
 * Sensor data reception and rule checking - utilizes events to initiate rule tests and create/update rules.

 The next part was the rule API.
 It utilizes a data structure similar to what was in the "canned" rules.
 The difference is that the API data only needs to specify one `unit` or the other.
+The code will calculate and populate the other `unit` data.

 After the rules were working the "Rules API" was added and the canned rules were removed.
 The creation of rules was tested, and sensor data was successfully checked against the added rules.

 Once the rules API and sensor rule tests were working I added the Twilio notification module.

 ## Source Files

 Source Code :
-* `index.js` :
+* `index.js` : Application initialize and run.
+Run-time configuration is in `cfg.js`.
-* `sensorapi.js` :
+  * `sensorapi.js` : Endpoint for sensors, emits a `SENSORDATA` event when valid sensor data arrives.
-* `rulesapi.js` :
+  * `rulesapi.js` : Endpoint for POSTing rules, emits a `SENSORRULE` event when a rule arrives.
-* `sensorrules.js` :
+  * `sensorrules.js` : Event handlers for `SENSORDATA` and `SENSORRULE`.
+    * `SENSORDATA` event : Sensor data is passed with the event, its ID is used to access any associated rule found in `rules.js`.
+    * `SENSORRULE` event : Rule data is passed with the event, the sensor ID is used to access the rule list in `rules.js` and either create or overwrite in the list.
-  * `rules.js` :
+    * `rules.js` : Container for rules.
-* `notify.js` :

-Configuration Data :
-* `cfg.js` :
-* `notifycfg.js` :
+    * `notify.js` : The function `notify.send()` is called from `sensorrules.js`if a rule is triggered while handling the `SENSORDATA` event.
+Run-time configuration is in `_notifycfg.js`.

-# Running
+# Running the Application

 ## Configuration

 ### `cfg.js`

+This file contains the port numbers for the API endpoints and the option to enable/disable console output.

 ```
 'use strict';